danielabar/mongo-performance/README.md

 ## Chapter 1: Introduction

-### Lecture: Hardware Considerations and Configurations Part 1
+### Hardware Considerations and Configurations Part 1

 Out of scope: Full discussion of how to tune and size hardware for given deployment.
 But will cover the basics.